poldham/dsi/README.md

 ### About

-This repository contains information about digital sequence information to inform debates under the UN Convention on Biological Diversity.
+This repository contains information about digital sequence information relevant to debates under the UN Convention on Biological Diversity.

 To download files in the folders used the Download button.
+If you are a github user simply clone the repo.